-The 2018 survey involved a total of over 630,000 first- and second-level graduates - single-cycle and two-year master's graduates - of 75 Italian universities1 that are currently members of the Consortium.
+The 2019 survey involved a total of 650,000 first- and second-level graduates - single-cycle and two-year master's graduates - of 76 Italian universities1 that are currently members of the Consortium.
 Specifically:

-- 273,000 first- and second-level graduates in 2017, contacted one year after graduation. - 110,000 second-level graduates in 2015, contacted three years after graduation. - 110,000 second-level graduates in 2013, contacted five years after graduation. - 75,000 and 71,000 first-level graduates in 2015 and 2013 who did not continue university training, contacted three and five years after graduation.2
+- 278,000 first- and second-level graduates in 2018, contacted one year after graduation. - 114,000 second-level graduates in 2016, contacted three years after graduation. - 110,000 second-level graduates in 2014, contacted five years after graduation. - 79,000 and 69,000 first-level graduates in 2016 and 2014 who did not continue university training, contacted three and five years after graduation.2

-2015 graduates were already been involved in the similar 2016 Survey, completed one year after graduation.
-Graduates in 2013, on the other hand, were contacted twice more: in 2014, one year after graduation and in 2016, three years out.
+2016 graduates were already been involved in the similar 2017 Survey, completed one year after graduation.
+Graduates in 2014, on the other hand, were contacted twice more: in 2015, one year after graduation and in 2017, three years out.

 The survey involves all the graduates of a given calendar year and makes available documentation that is reliable down to the level of a single degree programme.
-This allows the universities belonging to the AlmaLaurea Consortium to respond promptly to MIUR requests (Italian Ministerial Decree no. 544/2007, Directorial Decree no. 61/2008, Italian Ministerial Decree no. 17/2010, Italian Ministerial Decree 50/2010 and, among the most recent, Italian Ministerial Decree no. 635/2016, Directorial Decree no. 987/2016).
-In the data sheets prepared, graduates belonging to the degree classes included in
+This allows the universities belonging to the AlmaLaurea Consortium to respond promptly to Ministry of University and Research requests (Italian Ministerial Decree no. 544/2007, Directorial Decree no. 61/2008, Italian Ministerial Decree no. 17/2010, Italian Ministerial Decree 50/2010 and, among the most recent, Italian Ministerial Decree no. 635/2016, Italian Ministerial

 1 Among these there are also the Scuola Superiore Sant'Anna of Pisa, the Scuola Normale Superiore of Pisa and the Scuola Superiore IUSS of Pavia.
 Given the peculiar nature of these schools, for the moment their data sheets are not included in the current search system.
+Moreover, the European University of Rome is not a member of the Consortium, but has entered into an agreement with it to carry out statistical surveys.